With Edraw office viewer component, it's easy for the vb developers to embed an existing Excel spreadsheet in a form then do the automating.

 EDOffice1.ProtectDoc 1 ' XlProtectTypeNormal

-There are some wrapped excel automation method available to create or modify Excel data.
+There are some wrapped excel automation methods available to create or modify Excel data.

 bool ExcelAddWorkSheet(long Index);